Scale invariance vs conformal invariance: Local renormalization group and perturbative proof in dimension

 up to the terms that vanish upon using the equations of motion.
-The second term is particular to the space-time dependent coupling constants, and the third term is related to the vector beta function term discussed in section \ref{Intera}.
+The second term is particular to the space-time dependent coupling constants, and the third term is related to the divergence part of the vector beta function term discussed in section \ref{Intera}.